Untitled Basic Web Content

 16

-A photograph of Willie Hoppe at the Jonathan Club in the 1930s captures a moment in billiards history, highlighting Hoppe as one of the greatest pool players of all time.
-His presence at this prestigious venue underscores his prominence in the sport.
-The image reflects the club's vibrant social scene of the era and Hoppe's influence on popularizing billiards in America, offering a glimpse into the intersection of sport and social culture in Southern California during a flourishing period.
+A photograph of Willie Hoppe in the Jonathan Club Game Room in the 1930s captures a moment in billiards history, highlighting Hoppe as one of the greatest pool players of all time.
+The image reflects the club's vibrant social scene of the era and Hoppe's influence on popularizing billiards in America.

 17

 Edward Arnold was a distinguished actor whose career spanned from the silent film era to Hollywood's golden age.
-Known for his versatility, he earned acclaim in both drama and comedy, with notable roles in The Devil and Daniel Webster and The Will Rogers Story.
+Known for his versatility, he earned acclaim in both drama and comedy, with notable roles in The Devil and Daniel Webster.
 Arnold’s ability to portray complex characters made him a leading man of his time, leaving a lasting impact on American cinema.

 18